*

 If you arrive at 3 pm you will be greeted at the upper station of the Fløyen funicular and invited to walk a short distance into the forested area of the mountain to listen to a conversation between Anne Beate Hovind and Flóra Gadó.
 You will be invited to have a cup of coffee or tea and perhaps a small snack to accompany the conversation.
 Please dress according to the weather.

 If you arrive at 4.30 pm you are invited to make your way straight to Fløien Folkerestaurant and go upstairs to ‘ToppFløyen’.
 Here you will be offered a welcome drink.
 After settling in, the programme starts with a welcome by Anne Szefer Karlsen.
-Neo Sinoxolo Musangi will offer their first poetic reading, dealing with the word ‘experiences’, followed by a video work by Damir Avdagic.
-The keynote lecture will be delivered by Zdenka Badovinac, followed by a Q&A with Martin Caiger-Smith.
-Our aim is to end this part of the programme between 6.30 and 7 pm.
+Neo Sinoxolo Musangi will offer their first poetic reading, dealing with the word experiences, followed by the video work Prolazi izmedju 1980-2021 (Passages between 1980-2021) by Damir Avdagić.

-You are then invited to make your way down the mountain (by foot or funicular) and arrive at Bergen Kjøtt no later than 8 pm for a complimentary sit-down dinner with all the contributors and guests.
+You are then invited to make your way down the mountain (by foot or funicular) and arrive no later than 8 pm at Bergen Kjøtt for a complimentary sit-down dinner with all the contributors and guests.
 No dress code.

 Friday